1ef931e7-6a97-4a65-b6c5-147c81bad1de Proven Tips That Ashwagandha Is rich For Pregnancy Life - DGS Health

 Animal Studies:

-benefits of Ashwagandha during pregnancy, such as improved fetal growth and
+Some animal studies have suggested potential benefits of Ashwagandha during pregnancy, such as improved fetal growth and reduced stress.
+However, these findings may not directly translate to humans, and caution is warranted.

 Limited Human Studies: